fraterrisus/walkthroughs/aethus/items.md

 *Where:* Constructed (Facilities).

+*Blueprint:* None; you start the game knowing how to make one of these.

 *Cost:* 3x [Metal Scrap](#metal-scrap)

 Feed it a bunch of [Biomass](#biomass), and it turns [Scrap](#metal-scrap) into [Building Material](#building-material).
 You need one of these in order to have any ability to advance in your manufacturing capabilities.